Bernardo-MG/sphinx-docs-theme/README.rst

 Using it from the Sphinx themes folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another possibility is just adding the project to the themes folder of your
+Another possibility is just adding the project code, contained int the
-Sphinx project, which is:
+'sphinx_docs_theme' folder, to the themes folder of your Sphinx project, which
+is:

 ``docs\_themes\sphinx_docs_theme\``